metagenomics/metagenomics-tk/docs/tutorials/tutorial1/introduction.md

 !!! question "Task 1"
-    We will link the volume to `~/mgcourse`, so we can use that link for the rest of this tutorial:
+    We will link the volume to `~/mgcourse` and get ownership, so we can use that link for the rest of this tutorial:
     ```BASH
     sudo ln -s /vol/mgcourse/ ~/mgcourse
+    sudo chown -R ubuntu:ubuntu ~/mgcourse
     ```

 #### Database directory link